Kdang143/Mini-Arcade-Machine/README.md

 # Mini-Arcade-Cabinet

 Created a mini arcade cabinet with a few simple electronic parts and 3D printed parts.
 The game currently installed for the Arcade is called Breakout where you break as many blocks as you can to obtain the highest score.
-Also after you lost all 3 lives in Breakout you can enter you initials to place your score on the leaderboard.
+Also after you have lost all 3 lives in Breakout you can enter you initials to place your highscore on the leaderboard.
 The project idea was influenced by the Arduboy community.

 - 1x Arduino Nano
 - 1x 2.42 inch OLED Display SSD1309 128x64 SPI/IIC Serial Port Blue for Arduino